STAFF TEAM

 -

-David Norsworthy (he/him) is a Tkarón:to/Toronto-based dance artist, choreographer, producer, curator, and arts educator of mixed Japanese immigrant/British settler descent who is “an exceptionally lucid performer, impressive and articulate” (Globe and Mail).
-A graduate of The Juilliard School, he delights in asking questions, and is fascinated by the transformative power of dancing.
+David Norsworthy-Shibatani (he/him) is a Tkarón:to/Toronto-based dance artist, choreographer, and artistic director of mixed Japanese immigrant/British settler descent who delights in asking questions.
+A graduate of The Juilliard School, he is fascinated by the transformative power of dancing.
 David has performed with dance companies and collaborated with dance creators in Canada, USA, Sweden and Australia.
-Notable performance projects include productions with Dancenorth (Melbourne), Skånes Dansteater (Malmö), Peggy Baker Dance Projects (Toronto), and The Merce Cunningham Trust (New York City).
-His choreographic career has included independently produced full-length works, international tours, and commissioned projects for companies, universities and schools.
-David’s choreographic work centres collaboration, and often explores themes of connection, co-creation, consent, and community through interactive experiences.
-David is the grateful recipient of the Living Arts Centre’s Ron Lenyk Award (2016) and was one of three finalists for the Toronto Arts Foundation’s Emerging Artist Award (2018).
-As a Co-Founder/Co- Director of TOES FOR DANCE, David has initiated and led educational programs with national reach across Canada, and has spearheaded hyper-local audience development projects.
-He is also a Board Member of CanAsian Dance, and a part-time Rehearsal Director for Norrdans, a contemporary dance company in Sweden. www.davidnorsworthy.com
+His choreographic work centres collaboration, and often explores themes of connection, co-creation, and community through interactive experiences and score-based improvisations.
+As a Co-Founder/Co- Director of TOES FOR DANCE, David has initiated educational programs with national reach across Canada, and has spearheaded hyper-local audience and artist development projects.

 Photo by Colton Curtis